 Then you need to know what your entry is, and when you see it, you can enter, but only then.
 Do not jump in when your entry signals or strategy is not there, this is called gambling.
 Before you enter, you need to plan a place of exit or at least plan trading exit strategy.
 You may end up deviating from this strategy depending on market conditions, but it is important that you have a plan for how you would prefer to get out of the transaction, rather than deviate from it if you really do not feel compelled because of abrupt price action changes as the trade unfolds.

-If you just accidentally jump in the market with no risk, entry and exit plan, you end up losing money for a variety of reasons, such as over-trading, over-leveraging, not taking profits / letting winners become losers, etc.
+If you just accidentally jump in the market with no risk, entry, and exit plan, you end up losing money for a variety of reasons, such as over-trading, over-leveraging, not taking profits / letting winners become losers, etc.

-9. Save your capital for “easy prey” trades
+9th commandment: Save your capital for “easy prey” trades

-Too often, traders spend their trading capital on trades that either does not meet the criteria of their trading strategy or have very poor settings.
+Too often, traders spend their trading capital on trades that either do not meet the criteria of their trading strategy or have very poor settings.
 One of the most important ‘rules’ of trading is to preserve your capital so when the obvious setups come along, you can ‘jump’ on them like a trading predator and get the most from them.

 This means you shouldn't be in the market all the time.
 In fact, most of the time you should not be in the market, but you should be observed as a ‘bystander', waiting for those ‘easy prey' trades to form.
 Then, when they do, you have plenty of money in your account to take advantage of them since you didn't waste it all on poor trade setups.

-10. Do not break the commandments
+10th commandment: Do not break the commandments

 That’s why they are commandments.
 Deviation from them will get away with you once or twice.
 But, sooner or later the error will accumulate, will gain a critical mass, and then the trouble is inevitable.
 If at least one of these rules seems difficult for you to fulfill, this is a reason to work on yourself.
 After all, these Commandments were not written from the ceiling, but are the product of a long journey, lessons learned through mistakes and loses.